Toei Bus: List of regular routes

 There are also some non-regular routes, including those for Tokyo Big Sight, the National Theatre of Japan, Edogawa Kyōtei Course, the Tokyo Bay Great Fireworks, and the Sumidagawa Fireworks Festival.

 Vehicles

 There are 1,467 buses used by TMBT.
 These are manufactured by Isuzu Motors, Hino Motors, Nissan Diesel, Mitsubishi Fusō and Volgren (imported from Australia).
 The bureau is keen on introducing vehicles with accessibility feature, such as non-step buses.
 By the end of 2024, all buses became non-step buses.
-The bureau also employs relatively many eco-friendly vehicles as Japanese bus operator, including 75 fuel cell buses.
+The bureau also employs relatively many eco-friendly vehicles as Japanese bus operator, including hybrid buses, 75 fuel cell and 2 electric buses.